vividnd/Debugging-idl/MRE_Arcium_SignPDA_Issue.md

 ## Expected vs Actual Behavior

-### Expected
+### Expected (Based on Team Response)
-- Sign PDA Account should be writable but not a signer
+- Sign PDA Account should be a signer (as confirmed by Arcium team)
-- CPI call to `queue_computation` should succeed
+- CPI call to `queue_computation` should succeed with proper Sign PDA setup
 - Survey response should be processed with encrypted analytics

 ### Actual
+- Implementation follows v0.3.0 documentation exactly
-- Sign PDA Account is escalated to signer privileges
+- Sign PDA Account is properly configured as signer
-- CPI call fails with "unauthorized signer" error
+- CPI call still fails with "unauthorized signer" error
-- Survey response submission is blocked
+- Survey response submission is blocked despite correct implementation

 ## Key Questions

-1. **Architecture Question**: How can a PDA be a signer in CPI calls when Solana's security model prevents PDAs from being signers?

-2. **Implementation Question**: What's the correct pattern for implementing Sign PDA Accounts in the `#[queue_computation_accounts]` macro?
+1. **Implementation Question**: Our code matches the v0.3.0 migration guide exactly - what could be causing the "unauthorized signer" error?

+2. **Architecture Question**: The team confirmed Sign PDA should be a signer, but our implementation still fails - is there a missing step?

-3. **Use Case Question**: Is our survey response submission with encrypted analytics a supported use case?
+3. **Use Case Question**: Is our survey response submission with encrypted analytics a supported use case in v0.3.0?

-4. **Documentation Question**: Can you provide a working example of the correct implementation?
+4. **Debugging Question**: What additional debugging information would help identify the root cause?

 ## Additional Context
 - All account derivations match between frontend and backend
 - MXE account is properly initialized at `4CaE3mJQXmreAd4SeLUtGHFhM56U7wi85f9n3z1suEpH`
 - Code follows Arcium v0.3.0 documentation exactly
 - Issue occurs specifically with the `queue_computation` CPI call
+- Sign PDA Account bump is properly set before CPI call
+- All required accounts are included in the account struct
+- Cargo.toml has correct dependencies and patches

 ## Transaction Details
 - **Sign PDA Account**: `2PVQxTpX3pNpeNrUQoTAMBehNmkNx9gvJTs68sqKVxSe`